Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Reds have a perfect record of 3-0.
+- In six games as the underdog over the last 10 matchups, the Reds have a record of 3-3.

-- In their last 10 games with a total, the Reds and their opponents have combined to hit the over seven times.
+- When it comes to the total, the Reds and their opponents are 7-3-0 in their previous 10 games.

 Reds Betting Records & Stats

+- The Reds have been victorious in 30, or 48.4%, of the 62 contests they have been chosen as underdogs in this season.

+- Cincinnati has a record of 25-30 in games where bookmakers have it as underdogs of at least +100 on the moneyline.

-- The Reds have won 15 of the 22 games they were the moneyline favorite this season (68.2%).
+- The Reds have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- In games it has played as moneyline favorites with odds of -125 or shorter, Cincinnati has an 8-4 record (winning 66.7% of its games).

-- The implied moneyline probablility in this matchup gives the Reds a 55.6% chance to win.
+- Cincinnati and its opponents have hit the over in 51 of its 87 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!